-The user can readily change the units of plotted quantities or add additional plots through minor modifications to the code.
+The user can change the units of plotted quantities or add additional plots.
 Any result (e.g., numerical values of the state history) can be displayed in the MATLAB Command Window simply by removing the semi-colon at the end of the line of code.
-The MODEL flag selects either the low-angle-of-attack, Mach-dependent model for BizJet A, the high-angle-of-attack, low-subsonic model for Bizjet B, or a user-defined specification of inertial, geometric, aerodynamic, and thrust properties.
-The QUAT flag selects either Euler-angle or quaternion calculation of the rotation (direction cosine) matrix.
+The ACtype flag selects either a low-angle-of-attack, Mach-dependent model or a high-angle-of-attack, low-subsonic model.
+The RM flag selects either Euler-angle or quaternion calculation of the rotation matrix.

 The equations of motion for functions EoM.m and EoMQ.m are written using the flat-earth assumption, as described in Section 3.2 of Flight Dynamics.
 Linear and translational rates are expressed in body axes, linear position is expressed in earth-relative axes, and Euler angles (EoM.m) or quaternions (EoMQ.m) describe the orientation of the body frame with respect to the earth frame.
 Input and output orientations are expressed as Euler angles.
 If quaternion calculation of the rotation matrix is selected, transformations to and from quaternions are internal to the program.
-The lift and drag coefficients produced by AeroModel.m are transformed to body-axis coefficients; the remaining coefficients and thrust produced by the function are expressed in body axes.
-Effects of the wind are calculated by WindField.m prior to calling AeroModel.m; hence, they are accounted for in the aerodynamic calculations.
+The lift and drag coefficients produced by AlphaModel.m or MachModel.m are transformed to body-axis coefficients; the remaining coefficients and thrust produced by the function are expressed in body axes.
+Effects of the wind are accounted for in the aerodynamic calculations.
 With the Euler-angle option, an ad hoc limit on the cosine of the pitch angle is imposed to prevent singular calculations in near-vertical flight.
 This expediency introduces a small error when the pitch angle is near +/-90 deg.
 The quaternion option is non-singular throughout the flight envelope and does not require the approximation.